mailsac/mailsac-examples/help/dns_verification/dns_verification.rst

 DKIM Record Verification
 ------------------------

+.. note:: Sending outbound SMTP email has been deprecated.
+DKIM records will not will not be validated by mailsac in the future.

 DKIM Records are unique per domain.
 The value of the required DKIM record can be found in the Dashboard_ under Domains_, then click "Manage" and choose the "DNS Setup" tab.